kenahoo/RHadoop-Wiki/Contribute-to-the-RHadoop-project.md

 We are interested in help with any of the following:

 * Documentation (see also [[Documentation Guidelines for rmr]])
-* R examples
+* Examples and tutorials
-* Core code development
+* Development

 We follow the [fork+pull](http://help.github.com/send-pull-requests/) collaboration model.
 Please add an issue to one of the issue trackers ([rhdfs](https://github.com/RevolutionAnalytics/rhdfs/issues), [rhbase](https://github.com/RevolutionAnalytics/rhbase/issues), [rmr2](https://github.com/RevolutionAnalytics/rmr2/issues)) or comment on an existing one to describe what you intend to do.
 This is to stimulate community input and increase the chances of your patch being accepted.
-Please don't ask to pull into master as we can not accept code there without testing.
-Hit *Change Commits* and select a different base ("into") branch, could be dev or a relevant feature branch.
+Please be mindful of what branch you are requesting to pull into.
+Hit *Change Commits* and select a different base ("into") branch.
+See also [[Version Control Guidelines]].

 For any questions, feel free to reach us at rhadoop@revolutionanalytics.com or to participate in out [Google group](https://groups.google.com/forum/?hl=en-US&fromgroups#!forum/rhadoop).